ansible/ansible/docs/docsite/rst/scenario_guides/guide_vultr.rst

   }

-If a similar output displays then everything is setup properly, else please ensure the proper ``VULTR_API_KEY`` has been specified and that Access Control on Vultr > Account > API page are accurate.
+If a similar output displays then everything is setup properly, else please ensure the proper ``VULTR_API_KEY`` has been specified and that Access Controls on Vultr > Account > API page are accurate.

 Usage